Factbox: Sanctions imposed on Syria

 * TURKEY: - Turkish Foreign Minister Ahmet Davutoglu said on November 30 that all relations with Syria’s central bank were being suspended and that a cooperation agreement with Syria was being halted, as well as all financial credit dealings.
 Turkey has also frozen Syrian government assets and will block delivery of all weapons and military equipment to Damascus.

-* ARAB LEAGUE: - Arab states agreed on November 27 to impose economic measures, the toughest it has taken against a member state.
+* ARAB LEAGUE: - Arab states agreed on November 27 to impose economic measures, the toughest against a member state.

 - All dealings with the Syrian central bank and the state-owned Commercial Bank of Syria were suspended.
 Financial dealings and trade agreements with Syria were halted.